destheboss/destheboss/README.md

 ### 👨‍💻 About Me

-My name is Desislav and I am currently finishing my ICT & Software Engineering study.
+Currently finishing my ICT & Software Engineering study.
 My journey so far has included working on various projects utilizing Java, C#, Node.js, and Flutter, among other technologies.

 ---